hydroflux/abstractor-ws/BACKLOG.md

 - [ ] Take 'name' out as an option on the Document class and use a 'collect' script to gather numbers prior to searching
 - [ ] Create a 'validator' consolidation file to handle login and document validation
 - [ ] Eliminate the rabbit 'name_search' script by moving the document initialization into the search script (keep the execute function just drop the name search script)
+- [ ] "previously_downloaded" and subsequent downloads should also check for "-1", etc. consecutive prints in order to avoid re-downloading documents with multiple results
+- [ ] Print a different result statement if the last result was popped with document.check_last_document
 - [ ] Removed 'update sentence case extras' and update 'record_value' in the rattlesnake record script
 - [ ] 'abstraction_type' variable doesn't need to be imported anywhere because it's on the Abstract class as an attribute
 - [ ] Comment imports and section by type